According to Carers UK, every year, 4.3 million people become unpaid carers – that’s 12,000 people a day.

-Respite care is a short-term care solution put in place for when a carer goes away for any reason, ensuring the person they’re supporting still has the care they need.
+Respite care is a short-term solution for when a carer goes away for any reason, ensuring the person they’re supporting still has the care they need.

 Why might respite care be needed?

-Being a carer, while rewarding, is also a considerable undertaking.
-It’s not uncommon for carers to provide over 50 hours of care a week for someone else, often on a continual basis, leading to a greater risk of ill-health.
+Being a carer can be the most rewarding thing you’ll ever do, however, it’s also a considerable commitment.
+It’s not uncommon for carers to provide over 50 hours of care a week for someone else, often continually, exposing the carer to fatigue and burnout.

-There might also be an emergency in the family which means the current carer is needed elsewhere.
-Again, their first thought will be about the wellbeing of the person they are looking after already.
-By arranging care in a timely manner, the worry or distress during what is already a difficult time is greatly reduced.
+There might be an emergency in the family which means the current carer is needed elsewhere, but by arranging care promptly, the worry or distress during a difficult time is greatly reduced.

-Respite care works by putting in place a fully-trained carer who will follow the same routines which exist already.
-They are not there to take over completely; instead, they make sure that a continuity of care is maintained.
+Respite care works by putting in place a fully-trained carer who will follow existing routines.
+They are not there to take over completely; instead, they ensure that continuity of care is maintained.

 Physical and emotional rest for a carer

-Looking after someone else can soon take its toll, both physically and emotionally.
-The constant concern and worry for a loved one, coupled with the practical activities such as supporting with mobility, means that carers themselves can be vulnerable to stress, exhaustion, and even more serious conditions.
+Looking after someone else can take its toll physically and emotionally.
+The constant concern and worry for a loved one, coupled with practical activities such as supporting mobility, means that carers themselves can be vulnerable to stress and exhaustion.

-While it’s admirable that carers go above and beyond for the person in their care, they can put their own health at risk.
-Even if it’s just for a short period, accepting a little extra support and looking after their own wellbeing is essential for carers to continue looking after their loved one.
+While it’s admirable that carers go above and beyond for the person in their care, they also have to avoid putting their own health at risk.
+Even if it’s just for a short period, accepting extra support is essential for a carer’s wellbeing.

 Why self-care is just as important as caring for someone else

-Self-care might often consist of small activities like doing a particular hobby, cooking a favourite meal, or visiting a special place, but it’s natural for a carer’s mind to still very much be on the welfare of their friend or family member.
+Self-care might consist of small activities like doing a favourite hobby, cooking an enjoyable meal, or visiting a special place.
+However, it’s natural for a carer’s mind to still be on the welfare of their friend or family member.

-This is where respite care comes into its own – a fully-trained carer will be on hand to follow specific routines or plans, ensuring they have the same high level of support whilst the carer can take a few hours or even a few days just to recharge and unwind.
+This is where respite care comes in – a fully skilled carer will be on hand to follow specific routines or plans, ensuring they have the same high level of support as when the regular carer is with them.

-As a result, a carer can return to their duties feeling both rested and reassured that the person they support has also been well-taken care of.
+As a result, a carer can return to their duties feeling rested and refreshed, knowing that the person they support has continued to be well taken care of.

 How you can take care of you

-If you’re one of the seven million carers in the UK looking after a relative or friend, there are some simple steps you can take to preserve your own emotional and physical wellbeing.
+If you’re a carer in the UK looking after a relative or friend, there are some simple steps you can take to preserve your own emotional and physical wellbeing.

 - Be honest about your own needs.
-If you’re finding yourself feeling more exhausted or taking on too much responsibility, speak to someone about your situation.
+If you’re feeling more exhausted or taking on too much responsibility, speak to someone about your situation.
 Are there other family members who can help?

 - Keep up with your own hobbies and interests.
-Whether it’s an hour of crochet or playing a sport, spending time doing something you enjoy provides a release from the pressures of supporting someone else.
+Whether it’s an hour of crochet or playing a sport, spending time doing something you enjoy relieves the pressures of supporting someone else.